MC42/hi-im.kim/writing/pmmm/akuma.md

 "C'mon, you were gone for *years* and it's like you never left!
 You only took up ballet...
 No boys, please tell me you at least got to see the sights!"

-"Perhaps she was simply focused on her studies, Sayaka?"
-Hitomi resolved with perfect poise, the sheer ego on that girl.
+"Perhaps she was simply focused on her studies, Sayaka?
+The language barrier surely provided some difficulty.  " Hitomi resolved with perfect poise, the sheer ego on that girl.

 "Oh... yeah I guess that makes sense.
 Your family was there for your Mom's work, right..."